zyslife/react-native-head-tab-view/README.md

 # React Native Head Tab View

-After **v3.0**, the built-in tabs component is not supported.We will only extend the **other tabs component** so that each Tab page has a shared collapsible header.
+After **v3.0**, the built-in Scrollable tabs component has been removed.We will only extend the **other tabs component** so that each Tab page has a shared collapsible header.

 **The following components are currently supported:**
 [react-native-scrollable-tab-view](https://github.com/ptomasroos/react-native-scrollable-tab-view)